Panasonic FZ1000 Comparison Review

 The Panasonic Lumix DMC-FZ1000 is a fixed lens compact camera that was announced in June 2014 and is equipped with an one-inch sensor.
 It offers a resolution of 20 megapixel.

-The Panasonic FZ1000 has a Camera Elo of 2223.
-This rating puts the FZ1000 among the top 30 percent of all superzoom compact cameras.
-In terms of its sensor size category (one inch cameras), the FZ1000 falls below average.
-Based on its within category standings, the camera earns a 3.5-star performance rating.
+Is the Panasonic FZ1000 a good camera?
+The FZ1000 has a Camera Elo of 2225.
+This rating puts the FZ1000 among the top 40 percent of all superzoom compact cameras.
+In terms of its sensor size category (one inch cameras), the FZ1000 ranks below average.
+Based on its within category standings, the camera earns a 3-star performance rating.

 |Fixed lens compact camera|